Avinask0/Avinask0/README.md

 💡 About the Project

-- Shows all relevant data needed to see before market opens.
+- Shows all relevant data needed to see before market opens in one page.
 Gold,USDINR,US FUTURES ,GIFT NIFTY, CRUDE ,ETC

 - Built using [your tech: Python / HTML]